rackerlabs/support-how-to/content/how-to/cloud-servers/multi-factor-authentication-from-the-myrackspace-portal/index.md

 ---
 permalink: multi-factor-authentication-from-the-myrackspace-portal/
-audit_date: '2018-03-30'
+audit_date: '2020-10-27'
 title: Multi-factor authentication from the MyRackspace Portal
 type: article
 created_date: '2014-07-17'
 created_by: Margaret Eker
-last_modified_date: '2019-01-25'
+last_modified_date: '2020-10-27'
-last_modified_by: Cat Lookabaugh
+last_modified_by: Rose Morales
 product: Cloud Servers
 product_url: cloud-servers
 ---

 Customers can increase security on MyRackspace accounts by using the multi-factor authentication capabilities provided by the Rackspace Cloud Identity service.
 Multi-factor authentication adds an extra layer of identity verification to the log in process by requiring a user to submit a time-sensitive passcode that the Identity service sends to an SMS or mobile passcode device associated with the user's account:

 -   An SMS device is a mobile phone, notebook, or other digital device with an associated phone number that is capable of receiving SMS